StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 # Iceberg catalog

-An Iceberg catalog is a kind of external catalog that enables you to query data from Apache Iceberg without ingestion.
+An Iceberg catalog is a kind of external catalog that is supported by StarRocks from v2.4 onwards.
+With Iceberg catalogs, you can:

-Also, you can directly transform and load data from Iceberg by using [INSERT INTO](../../../docs/sql-reference/sql-statements/data-manipulation/insert.md) based on Iceberg catalogs.
-StarRocks supports Iceberg catalogs from v2.4 onwards.
+- Directly query data stored in Iceberg with the need to manually create tables.
+- Use [INSERT INTO](../../sql-reference/sql-statements/data-manipulation/insert.md) or asynchronous materialized views (which are supported from v2.5 onwards) to process data stored in Iceberg and load the data into StarRocks.
+- Perform operations on StarRocks to create or drop databases and tables from Iceberg, or write data to Parquet-formatted tables by using [INSERT INTO](../../../docs/sql-reference/sql-statements/data-manipulation/insert.md) (this feature is supported from v3.1 onwards).

 To ensure successful SQL workloads on your Iceberg cluster, your StarRocks cluster needs to integrate with two important components:

-- Object storage or distributed file system like AWS S3, other S3-compatible storage system, Microsoft Azure Storage, Google GCS, or HDFS
+- Object storage or distributed file system like AWS S3, Microsoft Azure Storage, Google GCS, other S3-compatible storage system (for example, MinIO), or HDFS

-- Metastore like Hive metastore or AWS Glue
+- Metastore like Hive metastore, AWS Glue, or REST

   > **NOTE**
   >
-  > If you choose AWS S3 as storage, you can use HMS or AWS Glue as metastore.
+  > - If you choose AWS S3 as storage, you can use HMS or AWS Glue as metastore.
 If you choose any other storage system, you can only use HMS as metastore.
+  > - If you use Tabular Iceberg Catalog, you must choose REST as metastore.

 ## Usage notes